projectshift/shift-boiler/docs/config.md

     pass
 ```

-As you can see each config clearly inherits from the corresponding base config with minimal changes - development and testing configs don't even add anything to the defaults.
+As you can see each config clearly inherits from the corresponding base config with minimal changes - development and testing configs don't even add anything or change the defaults.